Masa1986T/Cover-biomass_relationships_for_bluecarbon/README.md

 * Figures for the relationship between cover and biomass (i.e., model (mod z (z = 1, 2, or 3))) for each seaweeds or surfgrass (xxx) at site y  : xxx_y_mod z.svg
 * Figures for comparing the relationships between cover and biomass (i.e., model (mod z (z = 1, 2, or 3))) for each seaweeds or surfgrass (xxx) among regions  : xxx_comparison_wlegend.svg
 * Figures for the estimated biomass of all the models at 100% coverage for each seaweeds or surfgrass (xxx) with width aaaa : xxx100_Regiontype_aaaa.svg
+* Model1 is linear, Model2 is power and Model3 is exponential.